Vinai/attribute-duplicator/README.md

 Product Attribute Duplicator
 ============================
-Magento Extenson which eanbles you to duplicate product attributes.
+Magento extenson which eanbles you to duplicate product attributes.
 This is mainly usefull as a timesaver when creating similiar attributes with many options.

 Facts